 GitLab Backend

-backend.
+You may install GitLab release assets directly using the gitlab backend.
 This backend downloads release assets from GitLab repositories and is ideal for tools that distribute pre-built binaries through GitLab releases.

-The code for this is inside of the mise repository at ./src/backend/gitlab.rs
+The code for this is inside of the mise repository at ./src/backend/gitlab.rs.

 Usage